0BananaBig0/verilator_hr10255/docs/guide/exe_verilator.rst

-   Using DPI imports/exports is allowed and generally relatively safe in terms of information disclosed, which is limited to the DPI function prototyptes.
+   Using DPI imports/exports is allowed and generally relatively safe in terms of information disclosed, which is limited to the DPI function prototypes.
 Use of the VPI is not recommended as many design details may be exposed, and an INSECURE warning will be issued.

 .. option:: --protect-lib <name>

-   Produces C++, Verilog wrappers and a Makefile which can in turn produce a DPI library which can be used by Verilator or other simulators along with the corresponding Verilog wrapper.
-The Makefile will build both a static and dynamic version of the library named :file:`lib<name>.a` and :file:`lib<name>.so` respectively.
-This is done because some simulators require a dynamic library, but the static library is arguably easier to use if possible.  :vlopt:`--protect-lib` implies :vlopt:`--protect-ids`.
+   Produces a DPI library similar to :vlopt:`--lib-create`, but hides internal design details.  :vlopt:`--protect-lib` implies :vlopt:`--protect-ids`, and :vlopt:`--lib-create`.

    This allows for the secure delivery of sensitive IP without the need for encrypted RTL (i.e. IEEE P1735).
 See :file:`examples/make_protect_lib` in the distribution for a demonstration of how to build and use the DPI library.

-   When using :vlopt:`--protect-lib` it is advised to also use :vlopt:`--timescale-override /1fs <--timescale-override>` to ensure the model has a time resolution that is always compatible with the time precision of the upper instantiating module.

 .. option:: --private